Cost of living Melbourne: What to expect (2025)

 Melbourne housing costs

-• Rent: The most significant expense in Melbourne is typically housing.
-In June 2023, the median rent was around $500 per week in metropolitan Melbourne and $420 in regional Victoria.
-Earlier in the year, the weekly rent was about $450, showing a notable increase over several months.
-This represents a better than 10% increase for the year.
-For those opting for units, the average weekly rent remained stable at $375 depending of course on the size of the unit.
+- Rent: The most significant expense in Melbourne is typically housing.
+In June 2023, the median rent was around $580 per week in metropolitan Melbourne and $450 in regional Victoria.
+In 2024, the weekly rent was about $550.
+This represents a less than 3.9% increase for the year.
+For those opting for units, the average weekly rent remained stable at $550, depending, of course, on the size of the unit.

-• Buying a house: In 2023, the median house price was $1,020,000 but this includes all types of housing and all suburbs of Melbourne.
-Some suburbs will be less as will the houses.
-A unit tends to be about half that cost according to Living in Melbourne
+- Buying a house: In 2025, the median house price was $922,500 - this includes all types of housing and all suburbs of Melbourne.
+Some suburbs will be less, as will the houses.
+A unit tends to be about half that cost, according to Living in Melbourne.

 Utilities and other costs